Blockchain Technology Explained

 Witnesses cannot modify the details of transactions, yet they can prevent certain transactions from being included in a new block.
 Therefore, they are similar to that of the miners in a proof of work system.

 Users in DPoS consensus-based network can also vote for a group of delegates, trusted parties for managing the network.
-The delegates look after the performance and governance of the blockchain protocol but do not validate transactions and create blocks.
+The representatives look after the blockchain protocol’s performance and governance but do not validate transactions and create blocks.

 Leased Proof of Stake

 Another addition to the original Proof of Stake is the Leased Proof of Stake.
-This new consensus algorithm was introduced by Waves platform that offers a better catch with a limited amount of power consumption.
+The Waves platform introduced this new consensus algorithm that offers a better catch with a limited amount of power consumption.
 The original proof of stake never allowed individuals with limited coins to participate in staking.

 Proof of Elapsed Time (PoET)